 For safety precautions, the bracelets with faceplates contain no personal information, but the identification number offers access to information that is secured at the Police Department.
 The information will be shared only by a watch commander with police, fire or emergency room personnel when needed in an emergency.

-“The ultimate goal is to keep the individual safe and provide an expedient return to the parent or guardian,” said Oak Park Police Officer Kevin Collins, who helped create the program here.
+“The ultimate goal is to keep the individual safe and provide an expedient return to the parent or guardian,” said Oak Park Police Sergeant Kevin Collins, who helped create the program here.

 Additional bracelets without faceplates are available to family members, friends and neighbors who want to show support and help eliminate the stigma often associated with mental health issues.

-Collins, who serves as the school resource officer at Brooks Middle School, said the idea for the bracelet program grew out of his work with the school’s special education department.
+Collins, who previously served as the school resource officer at Brooks Middle School, said the idea for the bracelet program grew out of his work with the school’s special education department.

 “We noticed that if someone is diabetic or has nut allergies there are safety precautions in place,” Collins said.
 “So why not try to do something along those lines for someone who has difficulty communicating in everyday situations, let alone in a high-stress emergency situation?”

 In addition to working with educators in Oak Park School District 97, Collins and the Police Department also received a grant from the Oak Park Township Mental Health Board to help establish the program.